Information for Parents

 Please ensure that your children are dropped off by 08:30 a.m. as the morning ring begins at this time and late arrivals cause disruptions.
 Please do not disturb the sleeping classes or the office between 1:00 and 2:00 pm.

-The Busy Butterflies teacher –Shireen, administers the Before School Programme between 07:00 and 08:00 in their classroom for all children of any age (except the nursery) who arrive at this time.
+The Clever Caterpillar teacher - –Shireen, administers the Before School Programme between 07:00 and 08:00 in the Busy Butterflies classroom for all children of any age (except the nursery) who arrive at this time.
 During this time the children who want to eat breakfast do so in the kitchen, in small groups.
 At 08:00 the children are dismissed to go to their class teachers.
 Please do not hand cash to Shireen.
 Please make use of the post box provided on the office door and make sure it is in a clearly marked, sealed, envelope.
 This is cleared several times a day.

 An exception to the Before School Programme occurs at the beginning of the year and during holidays.
 At the beginning of the year the Busy Butterflies class gathers in their classroom while the rest of the school gathers in the Forest Friends classroom with Assistant Jesica.
 This allows the new Busy Butterflies to acclimatize to their new situation in a calmer environment.
 During the holidays, all children collect in the Forest Friends class rather than in the Busy Butterflies class.